Reflect, Renew and Reset: Stepping into The New Year with Focus and Intention

 The key to this response is being honest and transparent with yourself.
 There is no right or wrong answer, only a truthful one.

-- Looking back at 2021, what brings a smile to my face, both personally and professionally?
+- Looking back on the year, what brings a smile to my face, both personally and professionally?

 This does not have to be a “major” accomplishment.
 Simply recall those moments that literally made you smile.

-- Looking back at 2021, what challenges did I encounter, both personally and professionally?
+- Looking back on the year, what challenges did I encounter, both personally and professionally?
 How did I overcome them, or how am I working through them?

 If you were able to overcome them, how can you apply what you learned?
 If you are not actively working through the challenges, ask yourself what the first step might be.